-Work with your school/unit HR department or designated HR consultant to submit modifications to an existing job description in Jobs@UVA.
+Work with your school/unit HR Business Partners, or HR Recruiting, to submit modifications to an existing job description in Workday.

-If you need to create a new position for posting, submit a request to Create a New Position through Jobs@UVA.
-The Department User Guide: How to create job postings and modify positions is a helpful resource.
+If you need to create a new position for posting, submit a request to Create a New Position through Workday.

 Hiring Officials may use a search committee to assist in the hiring process.
 The committee must consist of at least three members, including the chair, and all members must take the EOCR Search Committee Training.

 Once a posting has been finalized, the hiring official submits it through an established workflow process to obtain necessary approvals.
 Each department has a different internal approval process for the creation of new positions or maintenance of existing positions, so please check with your school/unit/department HR Business Partner to learn your process.
 Once all the necessary approvals are obtained, the posting will live on Workday.